-At a larger scale, both the slider and ice exhibt microscale roughness, and the total load of the slider is supported by a small amount of asperities.
-As a result, the friction coefficient is not only given by the shear at the smooth contacts, but also to a great extent, by the indentation hardness of ice, which sets the fractional area supporting the slider's load \cite{tusima11,lozowski13,weber18,liefferink21}.
-At an even larger scale, the formation of a slurry of melted water and crushed ice could have a significant impact and result in a very complex visco-elastic response \cite{canale19,lever21b}.
+At a larger scale, both the slider and ice exhibit microscale roughness, and the total load of the slider is supported by a small amount of asperities.
+Accordingly, the friction coefficient is not only given by the shear at the smooth contacts, but also, by the indentation hardness of ice, which sets the fractional area supporting the slider's load \cite{tusima11,lozowski13,weber18,liefferink21}.
+At a larger scale, the formation of a slurry of water and ice could result in a very complex visco-elastic response \cite{canale19,lever21b}.

 In summary, we have shown that a very small extent of interfacial premelting in ice provides a lubricating quasi-liquid layer that can be described close to quantitatively by a model of bulk Couette flow with slip.
 The premelted layer can further grow by compression and frictional heating.
 Our results reconcile the long--standing controversy on the origin of ice slipperiness and show that equilibrium premelting, pressure melting and frictional heating operate simultaneously.